shahan-sikandar/Analyzing-NYC-Public-School-Test-Result-Scores/README.md

 # Analyzing-NYC-Public-School-Test-Result-Scores
-I have completed this project while leaning SQL.
+I have completed this project while learning SQL.